 2) Department of Women’s Health; director – Bapayeva G.B., doctor of

-medical sciences, doctor of the highest category in the specialty
+medical sciences, doctor of the highest category in obstetrics and gynecology

 3) Department of Laboratory Medicine, Pathology and Genetics; director –